The following is a transcript of this podcast:

-This is NutraIngredients’s Snack Size Science.
+This is NutraIngredients’s snack-sized science.
 I’m Stephen Daniells - bringing you the week’s top science in digestible amounts.